faranalytics/streams-logger/README.md

 ### The ConsoleHandler Class
 **new streams-logger.ConsoleHandler()**

-Use this class in order to stream your messages to console.
+Use an instance of this class in order to stream your messages to console.

 ### The RotatingFileHandler Class

-Use this class to write your log messages to a file.
+Use an instance of this class to write your log messages to a file.

 **new streams-logger.RotatingFileHandler(options)**
 - options `<RotatingFileHandlerOptions>`